Kirkmichael, Perth and Kinross: Village hall

 The village hall was opened in 1934 after a period of intense fundraising and is managed by a committee of volunteers.
 It is used by various local groups including Brownies, Guides, Cubs, martial arts, keep fit, badminton and the primary school for Physical Education classes and is home to local functions.
 It was comprehensively modernised and refurbished in 2018/2019.

 Masonic Lodge Strathardle was restarted in the late 1950s after many years in abeyance and was originally located in the east end of the property known as Meadowside.
 When Meadowside changed hands about ten years later, the Lodge relocated to the annexe of the hall which it shares with other groups.

 Fire station

-The fire station - the third iteration, built in the 1990s - is manned by a part-time retained crew with a modern appliance.
+The fire station - the third iteration, built in the 1990s - is staffed by a part-time retained crew with a modern appliance.
 The original 1960s station was a wooden hut adjacent to Riverview containing equipment and a trailer pump with Kirkmichael Garage providing a towing vehicle as required.
 The second station was on the present site in Bannerfield and was a basic Nissen Hut shed housing a Karrier Gamecock appliance but with no crew facilities.
 The current station is fitted and equipped to a high standard with office, kitchen and training facilities.